jenniferemshepherd/FT-tech-test/README.md

 * Rubocop was installed to ensure I didn't overlook any untidy code.

 * The diagram of app architecture directed me in TDDing the actual rating buttons, and what pressing them would do (submit a form).

-* After submitting a rating, the user is redirected and thanked with the option to return to the ratings page.

-* there is no test for the rating create method...

 * DB development